-THIS APPLICATION, made by Hartford Computer Hardware, Inc. (the "Applicant"), in its capacity as the foreign representative (the "Foreign Representative") of the Chapter 11 Debtors in the proceedings commenced on December 12, 2011, in the United States Bankruptcy Court for the Northern District of Illinois Eastern Division (the "U.S. Court") under Chapter 11 of Title 11 of the United States Code (the "Chapter 11 Proceeding"), pursuant to the Companies' Creditors Arrangement Act, R.S.C.
+THIS APPLICATION, made by Rockport Blocker, LLC in its capacity as the foreign representative (the "Foreign Representative") of the Debtors, pursuant to the Companies' Creditors Arrangement Act, R.S.C.
 1985, c.
-C.-36, as amended (the "CCAA") for an Order substantially in the form enclosed in the Application Record of the Applicant was heard this day at 330 University Avenue, Toronto, Ontario.
+C-36, as amended (the "CCAA") for an Order substantially in the form enclosed in the Application Record, was heard this day at 330 University Avenue, Toronto, Ontario.